 Before we continue with this hotel review, let me preface by saying that these photos really don’t do the hotel aesthetics justice.
 Park Hyatt Kyoto is absolutely beautiful in its simplicity and integrity.
 Everything has such high quality and you can tell there was so much thought put into all the details from materials used and guest usability in general.

 We were in Kyoto for three days, and for all those days, we stayed in this newly opened Park Hyatt Kyoto.
 Prior to this, I had only stayed at one other Park Hyatt hotel, the highest tier in the Hyatt hotel groups, and that was the Aviara Resort in San Diego which, honestly, was a letdown for me.

 Park Hyatt Kyoto blew me out of the water.
 Let me tell you why.

 The hotel is nestled in a historic street called Ninenzaka, a place where old Kyoto still remains with its traditional buildings.
 The street is beautiful, and you’ll be able to find various vendors and restaurants as you walk up the narrow street.
 The hotel is also within walking distance to two temples – Kodaiji Temple and Kiyomizu-dera Temple, as well as to Gion, the geisha district.

 Upon check-in, we had to wait a bit while our room was still being fixed, so they sat us down and served us freshly brewed tea.
-Ah, what a nice way to wind down from our train ride from Tokyo.
+Ah, what a nice way to wind down from our train ride from Nagoya.

 The Room – Ninenzaka House